joe-singh/joe-singh.github.io/writings.md

 # Blog

 Notes from my attempts to form a coherent worldview.
-Mostly on things that are not physics.
+Mostly not physics.

 <!--
 I spend a fair bit of time thinking about things that are not physics.
 Eventually,